miao-2011/bgp-hijack-evidence-AS202734/README.md

 # BGP Hijacking Evidence: AS202734

-This repository is an archive of evidence regarding the BGP route leak/hijacking incident on **May 16–17, 2026**, involving AS202734 (registered to Junqi Tian / Tianshome.net), sponsored by MoeDove LLC.
+This repository is an independent archive of evidence regarding the BGP route hijacking incident on **May 16–17, 2026**, involving AS202734 (registered to Junqi Tian / Tianshome.net), sponsored by MoeDove LLC.

 ---

 ## TL;DR

-**One RIPE NCC member (AS202734) + two affiliated ASes (AS402335, AS402333) intentionally hijacked 4,632 prefixes including China Telecom's IPv6 backbone.
-The sponsoring LIR responded to abuse with "To idiot".
-All evidence independently archived.**
+**AS202734, together with affiliated ASes AS402335 and AS402333, originated 4,632 unauthorized IPv4 and IPv6 prefixes, including China Telecom's IPv6 backbone (`240e::/20`).
+The attack involved systematic IRR object forgery, RPKI-invalid announcements, and custom BGP attributes.
+The sponsoring LIR responded to abuse reports with "To idiot haoziwan.xyz".
+All evidence is independently archived here.**

 ---

 ## Key Facts

 - **4,632 prefixes** were exported to Hurricane Electric's route collector
-- **Affected prefixes include:** China Telecom, China Unicom, China Mobile, China Postal Bureau, Alibaba Cloud, Tencent Cloud, Huawei Cloud, CERNET, and more
+- **Affected prefixes include:** China Telecom, China Unicom, China Mobile, China Postal Bureau, Alibaba Cloud, Tencent Cloud, Huawei Cloud, CERNET, and others
 - The operator **manually injected China Telecom IPv6 backbone (`240e::/20`)** on **May 1, 2026** (15 days before the leak)
 - **Geofeed** shows a router in Shanghai, China (`yngp2-211`, Yangpu District)
-- Sponsoring organization **MoeDove LLC** responded to abuse report with: **"To idiot haoziwan.xyz"**
+- Sponsoring organization **MoeDove LLC** responded to an abuse report with: **"To idiot haoziwan.xyz"**

 ---